kirei/catt/README.md

 fetched using the contents of the JSON file by **fetch-microsoft-certs.sh**.
 EV OIDs are not yet extracted.

-A snapshot of trusted root certificates can also be found in **xfiles/microsoft-2012-12.xlsx**.
+A ancient snapshot of trusted root certificates can also be found in **xfiles/microsoft-2012-12.xlsx**.

 - http://social.technet.microsoft.com/wiki/contents/articles/3281.introduction-to-the-microsoft-root-certificate-program.aspx